 The fair values included in the table above have been calculated for disclosure purposes only.
 The valuation techniques and assumptions relate only to UBS's financial instruments not otherwise measured at fair value.
-Other institutions may use different methods and assumptions for their fair value estimation, and therefore such fair value disclosures cannot necessarily be compared from one financial institution to another.
+Other institutions may use a) Derivative instruments